HPE COXA

-HPE COXA is an Italian company that provides engineering services and precision manufacturing for automotive, motorsport, automation solution, aerospace and defense sectors.
-Its headquarter is located in Modena, which is core of the Italian Motor Valley part of the automotive industry in Italy.
+HPE COXA is an Italian company that provides engineering services and precision manufacturing for automotive, motorsport, automation solutions, aerospace, and defense sectors.
+Its headquarters is located in Modena, which is the core of the Italian Motor Valley part of the automotive industry in Italy.

 History

-HPE was founded in 1998 by Piero Ferrari, with the aim of providing high end engineering services in the mechanical field.
+HPE was founded in 1998 by Piero Ferrari, with the aim of providing high-end engineering services in the mechanical field.
 In 2010 HPE acquired COXA, a manufacturing firm founded in 1985 and specialized in the high precision manufacturing of niche volumes and prototypes.

 Since the acquisition, HPE COXA has doubled its turnover and its employees, with a mean yearly growth rate of 24.5%.
 Today the company is able to manage for its customers the whole product chain from concept to manufacturing.

 The company currently holds 4 certifications (UNI EN ISO 9001: 2008, UNI EN ISO 14001: 2004, BH OHSAS 18001: 2007, ISO/TS 16949: 2009).